ioBroker/ioBroker.js-controller/docs/en/README.md

 ## Cross-platform
 Anyone familiar with home automation will sooner or later discover that systems are often not perfect.
 Each system has its strengths and weaknesses. ioBroker is therefore cross-platform.
 Parallel operation with existing solutions is possible at any time.
 Synergy effects can be used and the best of all worlds brought together.

-ioBroker itself is at home on almost all platforms. ioBoker can be installed under Windows, Linux, OSX or as Dockerimage.
+ioBroker itself is at home on almost all platforms. ioBroker can be installed under Windows, Linux, OSX or as Dockerimage.
 Preconfigured installation images remove the installation work from the user.

 An optional cloud-based access allows the user or system integrators to remotely manage to a locally installed ioBroker 24/7 system.
 The access control can be freely configured by users and groups by the user.